Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :sunglasses: = Team member completes work on time and encourages others to also complete their work with enough time to test it and fix errors.

-A software engineer demonstrates the mastery of this professional skill at the
-:sunglasses: level by completing their assigned work for the project with enough time remaining to properly test and document it, and enough time to fix any errors.
-Additionally, they should encourage others to complete their work in a similar time frame such that the project flows as smoothly as possible.

 * Communication
   * :disappointed: = No communication to group
   * :confused: = Little to none communication